 The Basics of Machine Learning

 Machine learning is everywhere right now.
-No matter what business problem you search, it seems like machine learning is part of the answer.
+No matter what business problem you search for, it seems like machine learning is part of the answer.

 You need a data scientist.